 4. Gives young minds a break from technology

 Cursive teaches and improves many of the same cognitive functions and fine motor skills as learning a musical instrument.
 Cursive writing engages multiple areas in both hemispheres of the brain.
 It requires much more communication between the hand and brain than typing and even manuscript writing does.
 As a result, information that is written is more easily remembered and reinforces learning.
-Also, the price tag on a pencil and notepad are much more pleasant than that of the violin (the noise, or lack there of, is also pleasant during those precious formative years).
+Also, the price tag on a pencil and notepad are much more pleasant than that of the violin.
+Plus, the noise, or lack there of, is also pleasant during those precious formative years.
 What would learning music be like if we only played simulated instruments on a digital device?

 Typing instead of writing in cursive is similar to running on a treadmill versus on a track.
-Covering a lot longer distance in a shorter amount of time may be easier on the treadmill, but your body would not be working as hard as it would be on a track.
+Covering a lot longer distance in a shorter amount of time may be easier on the treadmill.
+However, your body would not be working as hard as it would be on a track.
 The brain does not have to work as hard to type as it does to write.
-As welcome as this may seem to most adults, children’s brains are rapidly changing and the extra challenge is excellent for optimal growth.
+As welcome as this may seem to most adults, not so much for kids.
+Children’s brains are rapidly changing and the extra challenge is excellent for optimal growth.
 Children writing on paper are also more likely to draw pictures and make side notes or diagrams as they write.
 These things actually help improve creativity and clarify the thought process.

 Let them unplug

 Children should be able to sit down with a pen and notepad to write without the ever present distractions that come along with computers and iPads.
 They should be able to cram a journal, filled with all their 3rd grade woes, in their backpack without worrying about breaking some pricey gadget.
 The environment we live in today is continuously connected by technology that values immediacy and social immersion online.
 An opportunity where learning can take place that requires patience, solitude, and undivided attention needs to be created if it is no longer available naturally.
 Schools should be wanting to support activities that give children this freedom.